Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 contacted recently.

-User Agents advertise a recently observed tree size for each Transparency Log that they support receiving proofs of inclusion from.
+User Agents advertise a recently observed tree size for each Transparency Log that they support receiving inclusion proofs from.
 Since User Agents will generally only "observe" various tree sizes of a Transparency Log by communicating with hosts that provide proofs from that Transparency Log, and since different hosts will update their proofs at different times, this may